kubedb/docs/docs/guides/qdrant/rotate-auth/rotateauth.md

 KubeDB supports rotating authentication credentials (API key) for Qdrant via a `QdrantOpsRequest`.
 This tutorial will show you how to use KubeDB to rotate authentication credentials.

+KubeDB supports two methods for rotating credentials:
+- **Operator Generated** — KubeDB generates a new API key automatically.
+- **User Defined** — You provide a custom secret with a new API key.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).